-We have a Therapeutic Play Worker who supports identified children in school who may be dealing with difficult feelings which they find hard to talk about.
+We fund a Therapeutic Play Worker who supports the highest levels of social and emotional need for identified children in school who may be dealing with difficult feelings which they find hard to talk about.
 These weekly 1:1 and small group sessions use play as the child's natural language and form of communication.